-I've been teaching martial arts and self-defense classes and clinics most of my life, and I try to make my classes and clinics as entertaining as possible and focus on very basic techniques I know will work for anyone - simple things like defending with elbows, knees, the palm of the hand, car keys, a fork, spoon, pepper shaker, rock, magazine, pen, etc. So, when you are attacked on the street (no matter what your age), hopefully you will have had specialized training in traditional martial arts.
+I've been teaching martial arts and self-defense classes most of my life, and try to make classes and clinics as entertaining as possible and focus on techniques I know will work for anyone - simple things like defending with elbows, knees, the palm of the hand, car keys, a fork, spoon, pepper shaker, rock, magazine, pen, etc. So, when you are attacked on the street (no matter what your age), hopefully you will have had specialized training in traditional martial arts.
 Without it, you are likely a sitting duck.

 Learn self-defense, learn it well and practice every week for the rest of your life.
 To be successful in self-defense, it must become second nature.
-There are lots of crazies out there - not just the politicians, but you know the other types - they are everywhere - in congress, stores with transgender restrooms, etc. So, consider learning self-defense to help ease your mind.
+There are lots of crazies out there - not just politicians, but you know the other types - they are everywhere - Congress, stores, transgender restrooms, etc. So, consider learning self-defense to help ease your mind.
 Here are a couple of things to think about before beginning a self-defense program:

 This is not as bad as you might think!
 Actually, its great!
 It is a great exercise program and stress reliever.
 So, you will no longer have to go to a gym as you can burn lots of calories in your karate and self-defense classes and make new friends.
 The nice thing about 'traditional' karate as opposed to other forms of martial arts is that the Okinawan martial artists who developed the art focused on kata and bunkai.
 Kata are living encyclopedia of self-defense techniques - it is like dancing or shadow boxing, so you can practice most of the time on your own if you are so inclined.
 The bunkai are the self-defense techniques that make up the kata.
 So practice kata in your home and at the dojo and you will be learning self-defense.